-You can take the 4, 5 or 6 train to the Metropolitan Museum of Art; it's located at 1000 Fifth Avenue, on the eastern perimeter of Central Park.
-The museum is open from 9:30 a.m. to 5:30 p.m. on Tuesday through Thursday and Sunday.
-On Friday and Saturday you can stay and browse until 9 p.m.
-(You can also patron the museum's Great Hall Balcony Bar or Petri Court Café and Wine Bar for a quick cocktail).
-Admission to the Main Building and The Cloisters Museum and Gardens costs up to $25.
-Be sure to visit the art museum's website before you make your trip.
+You can take the 4, 5 or 6 train to the 86th St. station; the museum is located at 1000 Fifth Ave., on the eastern perimeter of Central Park.
+You can visit the museum from 10 a.m. to 5:30 p.m. daily, with extended hours on Friday and Saturday until 9 p.m.
+(You can also patron the museum's Great Hall Balcony Bar or Petrie Court Café and Wine Bar for a quick cocktail.)
+Suggested admission to the Main Building and The Cloisters Museum and Gardens is $25 for adults, $17 for seniors and $12 for students; kids younger than 12 can enter for free with a paying adult.
+Tickets are valid at all three locations for three consecutive days.
+You can purchase tickets online or in person.
+If you are a resident of New York state or a student in New York, New Jersey or Connecticut, the admission is "pay what you wish."
+These tickets must be purchased in-person with a valid ID.
+Be sure to visit the art museum's website for additional information, including upcoming exhibits.

 More Best Things To Do in New York City

 This part-park, part-museum, part-concert hall swallows central Manhattan, and many of the city's most notable attractions are situated next to it or within its limits (the Guggenheim, the Metropolitan Museum of Art and the American Museum of Natural History, to name a few).
 But travelers insist that you shouldn't just pass through Central Park on your way to another place.
 This 843-acre green space is a favorite of New Yorkers and tourists; you can come here to exercise, dine, go to the zoo and more.